 To be fair to the show, though, there is one truly effective musical moment—the show’s version of “He Went to Paris”.
 Drawn from one of Buffett’s deepest and most heartbreaking songs, the shows gives it to a character who had up until that point been portrayed as a comic buffoon, but it somehow manages not to sabotage or diminish the song’s emotional impact.
 It might be the only truly effective scene in the whole musical, but it does provide the show with at least one redeeming feature.

 On top of everything else, a strikingly similar but much better musical opened the same season: the vastly-better-than-anyone-expected Spongebob Squarepants musical.
 Both shows feature scores that make heavy use of tropical ukulele sounds, both use a volcanic eruption as a major plot device, and both even have a hallucinatory tap-dance showstopper halfway through their second acts.
-This is mostly just back luck on Escape to Margaritaville’s part, and the show would have failed regardless, but the presence of a musical based on a poor-quality children’s animated series that was beating this show at its own game in the same season just adds insult to injury.
+This is mostly just bad luck on Escape to Margaritaville’s part, and the show would have failed regardless, but the presence of a musical based on a poor-quality children’s animated series that was beating this show at its own game in the same season just adds insult to injury.

 Jimmy Buffett had actually had two brushes with larger-scale musical storytelling before this.
 The first, Off to See the Lizard, was a Concept Album designed as a companion to Buffett’s book Tales from Margaritaville: it had some filler on it, but it did contain half-a-dozen excellent songs, and is generally the last Buffett studio album that anybody cares about.
 The second, Don’t Stop the Carnival, was an actual 1997 stage musical based on Herman Wouk’s 1965 book of the same name, written in collaboration with Wouk himself.
 It disappeared pretty quickly, although it left behind an unofficial cast album of sorts with Buffett himself singing the lead role.
 Its failure was not exactly undeserved (as I stated earlier, by the Nineties Buffett was long past his songwriting peak, and his work on it is frankly pretty bad), but it was still more respectable than this embarrassment.

-Buffett might have actual made a respectable theater composer in his heyday, but by the time he started actually trying, his songwriting faculties had simply declined too much for it to work.
+Buffett might have made a respectable theater composer in his heyday, but by the time he started actually trying, his songwriting faculties had simply declined too much for it to work.
 As far as I can tell, he seems to have penned the stupid new lyrics for this thing himself (at any rate, he’s the only credited lyricist), and even contributed a few mediocre new compositions to it, so we can’t really let him off the hook for this one: his involvement seems to have gone much deeper than just giving the producers permission to use his songs.
 Buffett is still going strong as a live act singing the classic songs he wrote at his peak, and people tend to largely ignore the existence of his newer studio albums, but he really should stop trying to conquer Broadway: it’s simply not going to happen, and it just draws attention to how much his songwriting has gone downhill, something that his fans are otherwise capable of ignoring for the most part.